ttltrk/TTT/LAN/RUS/RUS.md

 ```

 ```
 mama citaet - mom is reading
+ja vas ne znajem - I do not know you
+ja vizu nasu mamu - I see our mom
 ```

 [^^^](#RUS)